 Bermuda Water Company continues efforts to conduct statewide drinking water testing for Per- and Polyfluoroalkyl Substances (PFAS).
 These man-made compounds are used in the manufacturing of products resistant to water, grease or stains including firefighting foams, cleaners, cosmetics, paints, adhesives and insecticides.
 PFAS can migrate into the soil, water, and air and is likely present in the blood of humans and animals all over the world.
+On April 10, 2024, the EPA approved new sampling requirements and drinking water limits for six PFAS including PFOA, PFOS, PFNA, PFHxS, PFBS, and GenX Chemicals.
+We are completing PFAS sampling ahead of the 2027 initial monitoring deadline and will take appropriate action to meet new regulations as needed.

-The Environmental Protection Agency (EPA) has established health advisory levels for GenX, PFBS, PFOA, and PFOS, and has proposed enforceable limits.
-We are reviewing the proposed MCLs to evaluate the impact on our operations and on the communities we serve.
-Our focus will remain, as always, on supplying our customers with safe and reliable water.
+Our focus will remain, as always, on supplying our customers with quality, reliable water service.